 We usually make pancakes each Sunday, and we tend to rotate flavors throughout the year.
 A favorite is Pumpkin Pancakes, which are fluffy and nicely spiced from pumpkin pie spice or cinnamon.

 I love these as a way to vary our weekend breakfast, include a veggie in our first meal of the day, and have a festive holiday breakfast option.
-(They work as well for Halloween Breakfast as they do as a Thanksgiving recipe and as a Make-Ahead Christmas Breakfast Idea!)
+(They work as well for Halloween Breakfast as they do as a Thanksgiving recipe for kids and as a Make-Ahead Christmas Breakfast Idea!)

 These healthy Pumpkin Pancakes are made with a base of whole wheat flour, which is sturdy enough to hold up to the thick pumpkin puree, and have no added sugars.
 They are spiced just enough and pair well with a variety of toppings.